-- 5) Care in an accredited Skilled Nursing Facility as that term is defined in Article I herein, but only if pre-certified by Iron Road. - 6) Expense of repairs to teeth where such repairs are necessary to correct damage caused by an injury unless it was an on-the-job injury. - 7) Skin tests for allergies. - 8) Home oxygen therapy (Certificate of Medical Necessity required after 60 days) - 9) Annual routine eye examinations. - 10) Refractive eye surgery, limited to \$1,520 per Member, per lifetime. - 11) Mastectomy and related reconstructive surgery on both breasts to produce a symmetrical appearance.
-Prostheses and physical complications in all stages of mastectomy, including lymphedemas, are covered. - 12) Hearing aid, hearing test, and hearing aid supplies, limited to \$1200 per Member every 24 months - 13) Oral contraceptives and other prescribed birth control devices for females.
-These benefits are paid as Preventive Benefits. - 14) Benefits for the treatment of temporomandibular joint (TMJ) disorders require precertification by Iron Road and are limited as follows: - a) Non-Surgical Benefit: Subject to a \$50 deductible.
+- 7) Care in an accredited Skilled Nursing Facility as that term is defined in Article I herein, but only if pre-certified by Iron Road. - 8) Expense of repairs to teeth where such repairs are necessary to correct damage caused by an injury unless it was an on-the-job injury. - 9) Skin tests for allergies. - 10) Home oxygen therapy (Certificate of Medical Necessity required after 60 days) - 11) Annual routine eye examinations. - 12) Refractive eye surgery, limited to \$1,520 per Member, per lifetime. - 13) Mastectomy and related reconstructive surgery on both breasts to produce a symmetrical appearance.
+Prostheses and physical complications in all stages of mastectomy, including lymphedemas, are covered. - 14) Hearing aid, hearing test, and hearing aid supplies, limited to \$1200 per Member every 24 months.
+OTC Hearing Aids do not qualify for this benefit. - 15) Oral contraceptives and other prescribed birth control devices for females.
+These benefits are paid as Preventive Benefits. - 16) Benefits for the treatment of temporomandibular joint (TMJ) disorders require precertification by Iron Road and are limited as follows: - a) Non-Surgical Benefit: Subject to a \$50 deductible.
 Benefits are payable at 50% of the Plan Allowable up to a lifetime maximum of \$1,250. - b) Surgical Benefit: Pre-Certification required.
 Benefits are payable at 100% of the Plan Allowable up to \$750.
-Amounts that exceed \$750 are paid at 80% of the Plan Allowable. - c) Anesthesia benefits are payable at 100% of the Plan Allowable up to \$187.50, then are paid at 80% of Plan Allowable. - 15) Benefits for an insulin pump require pre-certification.
+Amounts that exceed \$750 are paid at 80% of the Plan Allowable. - c) Anesthesia benefits are payable at 100% of the Plan Allowable up to \$187.50, then are paid at 80% of Plan Allowable. - 17) Benefits for an insulin pump require pre-certification.
 The Plan pays benefits for insulin pump supplies: the Member is responsible for a \$50 co-payment for each ninety (90) day supply.
-Maximum benefit is \$5,500 per year. - 16) Enteral formula and feeding when it is the only form of nutrition for a Member. - 17) The Plan pays benefits for an assistant in surgery who has one of the following medical credentials: - a) MD Medical Doctor
+Maximum benefit is \$5,500 per year. - 18) Enteral formula and feeding when it is the only form of nutrition for a Member. - 19) The Plan pays benefits for an assistant in surgery who has one of the following medical credentials: - a) MD Medical Doctor

 - b) DO Doctor of Osteopathic

 - c) CNS Clinical Nurse Specialist

 - d) PA-C Physician Assistant

 - e) NP (APRN) Nurse Practitioner

-- 18) Plan benefits for Speech Therapy require pre-certification from Iron Road.
+- 20) Plan benefits for Speech Therapy require pre-certification from Iron Road.

-- 19) Plan benefits for a Sleep Study (Polysomnography) require pre-certification from Iron Road.
+- 21) Plan benefits for a Sleep Study (Polysomnography) require pre-certification from Iron Road.

-- 20) The Plan pays benefits for outpatient care including, but not limited to, surgical procedures, advanced imaging such as CT/PET scans, MRI/MRA, Nuclear, and Cardiac Imaging and other diagnostic and therapeutic procedures that are done at an outpatient hospital or ambulatory surgical center.
+- 22) The Plan pays benefits for outpatient care including, but not limited to, surgical procedures, advanced imaging such as CT/PET scans, MRI/MRA, Nuclear, and Cardiac Imaging and other diagnostic and therapeutic procedures that are done at an outpatient hospital or ambulatory surgical center.
 Plan benefits are subject to an outpatient co-payment of \$150.
 However, there is no co-payment for dialysis, laboratory tests, most other radiological exams, radiation therapy and chemotherapy.
 Pre-certification is required for some outpatient services.
 For a detailed pre-certification list go to ironroadhealthcare.com.